thegiftofgabes/fantasypunk-netlify/content/quickstart/_03-threads.md

 ---
 weight: 3
-title: "Scenarios and Settings"
+title: "Threads"
 ---

-# 2 - Scenarios and Settings
+# 3 - Threads - Scenarios and Settings

 Settings and scenarios are the background of the tale you are all sharing.